Tony363/DocAutomate/docs/generated/be31df81bdf7fcfb/remediated_document.md

 ## 10. EXECUTION

-**IN WITNESS WHEREOF**, the parties have executed this Agreement as of the date first written above.
+IN WITNESS WHEREOF, the parties have executed this Agreement as of the date first written above.

 **YOOBROO, INC.**